clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 Some other research questions were added to the project :
 - About the **hygiene score** :
   - Are their significant differences of hygiene scores between the community areas ?
   - How is the evolution over time ?
 - About the **management** of food establishments :
   - Is their a relation between the number of establishments that an owner has and the hygiene scores obtained ?
   - In which way a change of owner changes the hygiene score of an establishment ?

 ### 1.3.2 Limits

 An important point is to pay attention to the *number of inspected establishments* compared to *the total number of establishments*.
 It is certain than the variations of this ratio between the community areas has an impact on the results.
 An explanation of the variations should be purposed.
 In order to give a complete answer to the main research question, the uninspected establishments have to be taken into account.

+# 2. Preprocessing

+This part of our project is not the most thrilling so we will not go over every detail of the preprocessing but only mention a few ones that could maybe help the reader to gain a better global comprehension of the project.

+- About the